The Ultimate Guide to Health and Wellness Stipends

 Once they receive an invite and activate their account, they can begin spending based on your program’s start date.

-Post the requisite information on your company’s internal wiki or other internal communication channel, and email notify them.
+Post the requisite information on your company’s internal wiki or other internal communication channel, and send an email to notify them.
+A robust internal communications plan will help your program realize success from the very beginning.

 request demo with compt